-To pursue these overarching objectives, this Strategy aims to minimise dolphin interactions with gillnets in the SESSF by adopting an individual responsibility approach to create incentives for fishers to innovate and adopt best practices.
+This Strategy aims to minimise dolphin interactions with gillnets in the SESSF by adopting an individual responsibility approach to create incentives for fishers to innovate and adopt best practices.
 Under the individual responsibility approach, fishers are responsible for their actions to minimise interactions and stay within defined performance criteria.